 The draft Otago CMS partial review only shows those parts of Volume I and Volume II with proposed changes.
 The revised text and policies are shown in tracked changes, with:

-- underlining for new text, eg this contains new text, and
+- underlining for new text, which contains new text, and

-- strikethrough for deleted text, eg this shows some
+- strikethrough for deleted text, which shows some

 - DOC visitor centres in Wellington, Christchurch, Queenstown and Dunedin.